 (Parathyroid Gland Removal—Minimally Invasive; Video-assisted Parathyroidectomy; Endoscopic Parathyroidectomy; Radio-guided Parathyroidectomy; Parathyroidectomy, Video-assisted; Parathyroidectomy, Endoscopic; Parathyroidectomy, Radio-guided)

-A parathyroidectomy is a surgery to remove abnormal parathyroid glands.
+A parathyroidectomy is a surgery to remove parathyroid glands.
 There are four parathyroid glands located in the neck.
-The glands make parathyroid hormone, which is used to control calcium levels in the blood.
+The glands make a hormone that balance the level of calcium in the blood.

 Reasons for Procedure